youngandgeek/QuranAppChinese/README.md

 # QuranAppChinese
 Salam Alaikum,This is Qur'an Translation Android Application. written in Java with MVVM architecture and using Retrofit REST API
-I know there are a lot of Qur'an Apps available 😁 so I developed this app Displaying translations of the meanings of the Noble Qur'an from Arabic to Chinese - Chinese2 - Français -Swahili and Japanese
+I know there are a lot of Qur'an Apps available 😁 so I developed this app..
+Displaying translations of the meanings of the Noble Qur'an from Arabic to Chinese - Chinese2 - Français -Swahili and Japanese
 I'm not sure but I don't see a lot of resources in these languages available, hope someone who would like to know more about Qur'an will find this app helpful 👩‍💻🎉Ramadan Mubarak 🎉